lazarkulasevic/lazarkulasevic.github.io/docs/blog/conducting-trunk-based-development-and-ci-cd-using-github-actions.md

 description: 'A relatively young approach to development – trunk-based development (TBD) – has come out as a result of seven years of research and data from over 32,000 professionals worldwide, conducted by DORA State of DevOps.
 It is the longest-running academically rigorous research investigation of its kind, providing an independent view into the practices and capabilities that drive high performance in technology delivery and ultimately organizational outcomes.'
 publishedOn: 23 May 2023 13:55
 tags:
-  - DevOps
+  - Agile
   - CI/CD
-  - Trunk-based Development
+  - Trunk-Based Development
   - Github Actions
 head:
   - - meta